 Bike Sizing and Handlebars

 The frame size that you choose with a drop handlebar will be different to a bike using a trekking or flat handlebar.
-On a road handlebar you are fitted most comfortably in the ‘hood’ position at the top of the brake lever.
+On a road handlebar, you are fitted most comfortably in the ‘hood’ position at the top of the brake lever.
 This hood position results in a longer overall reach by approximately 50mm, compared to a flat handlebar.

 Bike manufacturers build the reach of their bikes to suit certain handlebars.
 They increase the length of the top tube by about 50mm when designed around a flat handlebar.
 That doesn’t mean you can’t run a road handlebar on a bike designed for a flat handlebar – it just means that you may need to go a size or two down to get the appropriate reach for you.

-All About Road / Drop Handlebars
+All About Drop Bars

 The classic touring handlebar option for its multiple hand positions, both low and high, as well as near and far.
 It’s best suited to experienced cyclists.

-Why to use a drop handlebar:
+Why use a drop bar:

 – They offer multiple hand positions